 Failure To Use BCC Data Breach Compensation Claims

 By Stephen Moreau.
-Last Updated 29th February 2024.
+Last Updated 11th September 2025.
 Is not using BCC a breach of UK GDPR?
-In some cases, yes it could be.
+In some cases, yes, it could be.
 A failure to use BCC could be caused by human error.

-We may not answer every question you have in this guide.
-Each claim is unique in some way.
+We may not answer every question you have in this guide, as each claim for data breach compensation is unique in some way.
 But we can still provide you with answers if you speak to one of our claim advisors.
-You can call us on 020 3870 4868 or request a call-back using our contact form.
-Our advisors can also help you to get a claim started as soon as possible.
+You can call us on 020 3870 4868 or contact us by filling out our contact form.
+Our advisors can also help you get a claim started as soon as possible.
 So don’t delay, call us today.

 Select A Section: